 Organization … stepping outside the box and building the right structure

 A solid organization starts with the right structure.
-This structure is the “seats” that are necessary to run your business in an optimal fashion.
-By taking the people out of the mix and stepping outside of your business, you can identify the optimal structure including roles and responsibilities.
+This structure is the “seats” that are necessary to run your business optimally.
+By taking the people out of the mix and stepping outside your business, you can identify the optimal structure, including roles and responsibilities.

 Do not make it harder than it has to be

-Leadership is not for the faint and it requires work.
-However, by utilizing the right tools and building a strong foundation in your business, it will be more like that house built on the rocks vs. the house built on the sand.
+Leadership is not for the faint, and it requires work.
+However, utilizing the right tools and building a strong foundation in your business will be more like a house built on the rocks vs. a house built on sand.
 The storms will come, but a solid foundation means everything.